au-ts/board_images_for_sel4/README.md

 ## Available images

-There are prebuild images available for the following platforms:
+There are prebuild images available for the following boards:

 * Avnet MaaXBoard
 * HardKernel Odroid-C4